yousofy/Select-Elect/README.md

-# SelectElect: Your Elective Decision Companion
+# SelectElect: Your Elective Selection Companion

 ## Overview
-SelectElect is designed to support students facing the challenge of choosing electives from an overwhelming number of available courses.
-With countless faculties and departments offering diverse options, students often find it difficult to identify classes that align with their interests and academic needs.
+SelectElect is the ultimate tool for students to navigate the overwhelming world of elective courses, making it easier than ever to tailor their education to their passions and academic goals.
+By streamlining the elective selection process, SelectElect empowers students to discover courses that resonate with their interests and academic requirements.

 ## Problem Statement
-Selecting suitable electives is a daunting task due to the sheer volume and variety of courses across various departments.
-The current process often requires extensive manual searches and comparisons, which can be both time-consuming and frustrating.
-Students need a streamlined way to discover courses that resonate with their personal interests and fit within their academic constraints.
+Choosing suitable electives can be overwhelming due to the sheer volume and variety of courses offered across different faculties and departments.
+The current process often requires extensive manual searches and comparisons, which can be time-consuming and frustrating.
+Students need an efficient way to discover courses that align with their personal interests and academic goals.

 ## Solution
 SelectElect simplifies the elective selection process by allowing students to search for courses using keywords related to their interests.
 The app then provides options to filter these results by:
-- **Applicable Faculties**: Users can narrow down their results to specific faculties that offer the courses matching their search.
+- **Relevant Faculties**: Users can narrow down results to specific faculties offering courses that match their search.
-- **Year Level**: Users can filter courses to match their current academic year, ensuring relevance to their educational progress.
+- **Year Level**: Students can find courses appropriate for their academic year, ensuring they meet curriculum requirements.
-- **Course Analytics**: Students can click into individual course tabs to view analytics such as past year averages, providing valuable insights into course performance.
+- **Course Analytics**: Detailed insights, such as past grade distributions and enrollment trends, are available to help students make informed decisions.

 ## Key Features
-- **Interest-Based Keyword Search**: Students can input keywords that reflect their academic and personal interests to find courses that are most aligned with them.
+- **Interest-Based Keyword Search**: Students can input keywords reflecting their academic and personal interests to find matching courses.
-- **Faculties Filter**: Users can customize their search results to include or exclude specific faculties.
+- **Faculty Filter**: Users can customize their search results to include or exclude specific faculties, focusing only on relevant options.
-- **Year Level Filtering**: The app helps students find courses appropriate for their year, making sure that they do not select courses outside their academic level.
+- **Year Level Filtering**: The app ensures that users discover courses appropriate for their current academic year.
-- **Course Analytics**: Each course tab provides analytics from past years, including averages, to help students make data-informed decisions.
+- **Course Analytics**: Each course tab offers detailed analytics, including past grade distributions, enrollment statistics, and instructor ratings, providing a comprehensive view of course performance.
-- **Curated Course List**: SelectElect provides a refined list of courses that match the entered keywords, enabling students to make informed choices easily.
+- **Curated Course List**: SelectElect refines and organizes results to present a tailored list of courses, simplifying the decision-making process.

 ## Benefits
-- **Saves Time**: By automating and personalizing the course discovery process, students can find relevant electives faster.
+- **Saves Time**: Automates and personalizes course discovery, enabling students to find relevant electives quickly.
-- **Enhanced Decision-Making**: With filters that align with individual academic pathways and course analytics for deeper insight, students can make better choices tailored to their goals.
+- **Enhanced Decision-Making**: Offers filters aligned with academic goals and detailed analytics for data-driven decisions.
+- **Personalized Recommendations**: Tailors elective choices to each student’s unique interests and academic requirements.
-- **Improved User Experience**: SelectElect’s user-friendly interface streamlines course selection, making it simpler and more intuitive.
+- **Improved User Experience**: A user-friendly interface ensures a smooth and intuitive course selection process.

-SelectElect is your trusted companion for finding the right electives, empowering students to tailor their education according to their interests and academic requirements.
+Get started with SelectElect today and make your elective selection process effortless and insightful!

 ## How to Use
+Access the application from the following website: [SelectElect](https://selectelect.vercel.app/)

+Alternatively, use the application on your local machine by following these steps:

+1. Ensure that Node.js is installed on your machine.
+If not, download and install it from [Node.js Official Website](https://nodejs.org/).
-1. Open a terminal and navigate to the folder that contains all the SelectElect files.
+2. Open a terminal and navigate to the folder containing the SelectElect files.
-2. Type `npm install` and press Enter.
+3. Type `npm install` and press Enter to install dependencies.
-3. Type `npm start` and press Enter.
+4. Type `npm start` and press Enter to launch the application.